[Article Source: The Himalayan Times]

-Due to dearth of machines, expecting women are being tested manually here.
+Due to the dearth of machines, expecting women are being tested manually here.

 People rely on indigenous herbal medication for child delivery complications and other life-threatening diseases in upper Dolpa.

-Tse Foksundo Rural Municipality Chair Tasitandup Gurung said most of the general public were forced to depend on herbal medication for treatment due to lack of access to quality health services.
+Tse Foksundo Rural Municipality Chair Tasitandup Gurung said most of the general public were forced to depend on herbal medicine for treatment due to lack of access to quality health services.